Mojo Links

 Per month for sustained campaigns.
 Per link only for short-term tactical placements.
 Monthly retainers align agency incentives with program quality; pay-per-link encourages volume-over-quality on the agency side.

-What Is the Minimum 12-Month Budget That Produces Meaningful Results?
+What Is The Minimum 12-Month Budget That Produces Meaningful Results?

 $36K total spend across 12 months ($3K monthly Starter tier) is the realistic floor for measurable organic revenue lift in moderately competitive niches.
 Below this floor, the math does not produce ROI worth tracking.